microsoft/fast/README.md

 * Ask questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/fast-dna).
 * Submit requests and issues on [Github](https://github.com/Microsoft/fast-dna/issues/new/choose).
 * Contribute by helping out on some of our recommended first issues on [Github](https://github.com/Microsoft/fast-dna/labels/good%20first%20issue).

+## Status

+Experiencing problems with our site?
+Check our infrastructure [health status](https://www.fast.design/docs/en/contributing/status) and feel free to contact us through the channels listed above.